ckameni/CleaningData_Project/README.md

 ##transformations
 Following transformations were done to the data.

+ The files X\_train.txt, Y\_train.txt and subject\_train.txt were merge to one using cbind to one data set containing all the three training data.
+TheX\_test.txt,Y\_test.txt and the subject_test.txt

 column wise stack y_xxxx.txt, x_xxxx.txt and subject_xxx.txt using cbind for both training and test dataset ( xxxx = test / train).
 This gives consolidated data for both training and test dataset. row wise stack test and training data using rbind.
 This gives complete dataset.
 Extract out mean and standard deviation features ( with mean() and std() ).